Finite-size scaling and thermodynamics of model supercooled liquids: Long-range concentration fluctuations and the role of attractive interactions: Results and discussions

 We now focus on the isothermal compressibility (Eq. \ref{eq:isot_compress}).
 In Figure \ref{fig:iso_com}, we present a log-log plot of $\kappa_T$ vs $T$, where it is apparent that the KALJ system is systematically more compressible than the KAWCA system at all temperatures considered here.
-Hence, small differences in the tail of the RDF for both systems result in significant differences in their thermodynamic properties.
-Furthermore, a power-law behaviour $\kappa_T = \kappa_T^0 \epsilon^{-\gamma}$ with $\epsilon = (T-T_{\rm{vft}})/T_{\rm{vft}}$ is also apparent with $\gamma = 0.40 \pm 0.02$ for the two systems. $T_{\rm{vft}}$ is the dynamical transition temperature from fitting the super Arrhenius growth of the dynamical properties to a Vogel--Fulcher--Tammann (VFT) form~\cite{banerjee2016effect}.
-Below the onset temperature of glassy dynamics, both systems deviate from this power law and become less compressible in the deeply supercooled region.
-The existence of this power law, including the low-temperature deviations~\cite{kim2017maxima}, is remarkably similar ($\gamma = 0.40 \pm 0.01$)~\cite{Spaeh_Apparent2019} to the one observed experimentally in supercooled water, suggesting the universality of the exponent $\gamma$ and the existence of a critical point~\cite{Spaeh_Apparent2019}.\\
+Hence, it is again clear that small differences in the tail of the RDFs result in sizeable differences in their thermodynamic properties.
+Furthermore, a power-law behaviour $\kappa_T = \kappa_T^0 T^{-\gamma}$ is apparent with $\gamma = 0.46 \pm 0.01$ for the KALJ system and $\gamma = 0.45\pm 0.01$ for the KAWCA system.
+Below the onset temperature of glassy dynamics, both systems deviate from this power law and become comparatively less compressible in the deeply supercooled region.
+One would expect that, for a system undergoing a gas-liquid separation, compressibility substantially increases upon approaching the gas-liquid region.
+By contrast, the behaviour observed in Figure~\ref{fig:iso_com} suggests that this is not the case.
+Finally, the existence of this power law, including the low-temperature deviations~\cite{kim2017maxima}, is somewhat similar ($\gamma = 0.40 \pm 0.01$)~\cite{Spaeh_Apparent2019} to the one observed experimentally in supercooled water.